manoj-ayyappan/chrome-extension-currency/README.md

 ## How to add to Chrome/Chromium based browser?

+### Via Chrome Web Store
+1. Search for "Exchange Rates"
+2. Install the one with the developer as "manojayyappan2k"

+### Via GitHub
 1. Download and extract the folder
 2. Go to chrome://extensions
 3. Turn on Developer mode